Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

 ---

-* To list all the modules in ansible run below commnad.
+* To list all the modules in Ansible run the below command.
 ```
 ansible-doc -l
 ```

-* In order to run the playbook exicute command
+* To run the playbook execute the command
 ```
 ansible-playbook <playbook file name>
 ```
 ---
 ### How to Verify Playbooks in Ansible?

-* Imagin you are running playbook directly on 10 servers and due to some error in your playbook all 10 servers got shutdown.
+* Imagine you are running a playbook directly on 10 servers and due to some error in your playbook, all 10 servers got shut down.
-* To over come this problem we have option in ansible to check weather the playbook is going to work as we planned.
+* To overcome this problem we have an option in Ansible to check whether the playbook is going to work as we planned.
 * There are 2 types of verification
 1. Check Mode
 2. Diff Mode